 L.E.A.R.N. recommends Wildlife Education and Rehabilitation of Louisiana for species in NW Louisiana that L.E.A.R.N. does not serve.
 Click here to visit their website.
 WERLA is typically unavailable outside of regular business hours.
-A good option in NW Louisiana is Janette Armstrong; her cell number is 337-319-9855.
+Another good option in NW Louisiana is Janette Armstrong; her cell number is 337-319-9855.
 You may need to leave a message or text and wait for a callback.

 - Global Assistance link at the IWRC

-Living Alongside Wildlife– a website about how to live in harmony with urban wildlife.
+- Living Alongside Wildlife– a blog about urban wildlife.

 Please note that wildlife rehabilitators are not funded by any government agency, but are just concerned individuals trying to assist wildlife, so please consider making a donation if you can.